This function visualizes the clusters for a set of samples at the spot-level

 not centered on the image and if the image is not a square.

-specifying a color for the NA values.
+A character(1) specifying a color for the NA values.

-If you set alpha = NA
+If you set alpha = NA then it's best to set na_color to a color that has

 alpha blending already, which will make non-NA values pop up more and the NA

 values will show with a lighter color.
-This behavior is lost when alpha
+This behavior is lost when alpha is

-set to a non-NA
+set to a non-NA value.

 SpatialExperiment-class built

-with visiumStitched::build_spe()
+with visiumStitched::build_spe().

 http://research.libd.org/visiumStitched/reference/build_spe.html; in